EMove Touring Review

 - USB status

-The screen and the throttle can be easily removed and replaced.
-Out-of-the-box, the EMove Touring comes with a finger throttle, but you can replace it with both a thumb throttle or a twist throttle, both components made to fit the scooter specifically and available at Voromotors.
+The screen and throttle of the EMove Touring are easily replaceable.
+It comes with a finger throttle, but you can switch to a thumb throttle or twist throttle, both designed specifically for the scooter and available from Voromotors.

 Deck and frame